keptlocal

 3. Click Merge & download.
 The combined PDF saves directly to your downloads folder.

 Everything runs inside the browser tab you have open right now.
-No file is sent to a server.
-If you want to confirm that, open browser DevTools (press F12), switch to the Network tab, and watch while you merge — you'll see no upload requests.
+No file is sent to a server — this is a genuine merge PDF without uploading tool, not a hosted service with a privacy policy you have to trust.
+There is no upload limit; your browser's available RAM is the only constraint, which means it handles files that would hit the size caps on iLovePDF or Smallpdf without issue.
+If you want to confirm no upload happens, open browser DevTools (press F12), switch to the Network tab, and watch while you merge — you'll see no upload requests.

 When to merge PDFs